skyhoshi/VHDXToFolders/README.md

 # VHDXFolders

+Also Known as: Installation Displayment, Virtual Disk - Application Installation Compartmentalization

 ## Project Description

 This project starts as a functionless script (meaning you have to edit the script to get it to work with your specific parameters)

 The purpose of this script is to generate a VHDX File and mount the VHDX Drive in place of the selected folder and copy the contents (if any) to the new Folder Mounted Drive that can be on the main Drive or secondary drive.